ctechfilmuniversity/lecture_ws2324_creative_coding_1/docs/01_sessions/01_intro/README.md

 will help you to get there.
 It is up to you to decide how much effort you need to put in, to get the setup working.

-## Question 01.04 - Setup
+### Task 01.05

-### Level 1
+#### Level 1

-* With which tool / environment are you planning to work with GitHub?
+* With which tool / environment will you work with GitHub?
     * *I urge you to not simply use the basic functionality on the GitHub website (e.g. to upload a file).
 This might feel easier in the beginning but will not function later on...*
+* With which development environment will you use?
 * Are there any open questions for working with the course material and GitHub?
-* With which development environment are you planning to work with?

-### Level 2
+#### Level 2

 * What is your setup and why does it work well for you?
 * Investigate something for your environment or GitHub that you haven't used before.
 Describe it briefly.
-* Please describe briefly at least two aspects, experiences, tips, etc. for working with GitHub that could be helpful to know for beginners.
+* Check with your classmates that do not have any experiences with GitHub yet and support them, if needed.
 * Are there any open questions for working with the course material and GitHub?

-## Question 01.05 - Learnings
+## Learnings

 Please summarize your personal learnings (text or bullet points - whatever you prefer).
 What was challenging for you in this session?
 How did you challenge yourself?